Real Madrid coach Carlo Ancelotti has joked he will stage a sit-in protest if Cristiano Ronaldo does not win the Ballon d'Or this year.

 However, Ancelotti believes it is Ronaldo's turn to receive the award after an impressive year, and quipped that he will protest in his hometown if the Fifa accolade is not awarded to the attacker.

-Madrid currently sits six points behind Barca in La Liga, but Ancelotti says there is not much between the two teams.
+Madrid currently six points behind Barca in La Liga but Ancelotti says there is not much between the two teams.

 “The six-point gap will be hard to overturn, but we feel we’re at their level," Ancelotti said.

-Meanwhile, AC Milan, the club with whom he won two Champions Leagues, has had its difficulties this season but Ancelotti believes vice-president Adriano Galliani is unlikely to step aside.
+Meanwhile, AC Milan, the club with whom he won two Champions Leagues, have had their difficulties this season but Ancelotti believes vice-president Adriano Galliani is unlikely to step aside.